Rishav-Raj-Sinha/Data_exploration/README.md

 ## Conclusion

-The Data Transformer app serves as a powerful tool for data exploration, offering essential functionalities for data manipulation and analysis.
+The Data Explorer app serves as a powerful tool for data exploration, offering essential functionalities for data manipulation and analysis.
 It is user-friendly and supports users in deriving insights from their datasets efficiently.

 ---